 Everyone is required by law in Spain (and Europe) to carry official identification on them at all times: for Americans, the only legitimate i.d. is the passport.

-In accord with recommendations of the U.S. Embassy, for security reasons the VWM program staff recommends that students carry a clear, color photocopy of their passport on them and that they leave the passport itself at home or, while traveling, in their hotel room.
-Keep in mind that the photocopy has no legal status, but it is better than carrying no passport at all or losing the passport.
-Most businesses (e.g., restaurants) will accept the photocopy for credit-card purchases and law-enforcement officers will look a little more benignly on it than carrying nothing at all.
+In accord with recommendations of the U.S. Embassy, for security reasons we recommend that students carry a clear, color photocopy of their passport on them and that they leave the passport itself at home or, while traveling, in their hotel room.
+The photocopy has no legal status, but it is better than carrying no passport at all or losing the passport.
+Most businesses will accept the photocopy for credit-card purchases and law-enforcement officers will look a little more benignly on it than carrying nothing at all.
 However, for any official business with the bank or with the police, students will be required to carry (or retrieve) their passport.

 Students should always travel with their passport when leaving Madrid for longer than a day trip.
 And they should carry other forms of ID, such as their student card from the UC3M as well.